MemBuilder: Reinforcing LLMs for Long-Term Memory Construction via Attributed Dense Rewards: Experiments

 \subsubsection{Answer Model Generalization}

 To evaluate whether the constructed memory generalizes across different answer models, we fix the memory construction model to our trained Qwen3-4B and vary the answer model.
 Table~\ref{tab:answer_model} shows that our memory maintains high quality across answer models of varying capabilities.
+We further investigate the feasibility of replacing closed-source answer models with open-source alternatives in Appendix~\ref{app:open_source}, where results show that Qwen3-30B-A3B achieves performance comparable to GPT-4.1-mini on LoCoMo when evaluated on the same high-quality memory.

 Interestingly, when using our trained Qwen3-4B as an answer model, accuracy improves from 74.61\% to 81.12\% over the base model and remains competitive with GPT-4.1, suggesting RL training creates implicit alignment between memory structure and the model's reasoning patterns.